JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrency-overview.md

 val hello = "Hello" //Only main thread can see this
 ```

-You can annotate with `@SharedImmutable`, which will make them globally available but frozen, or `@ThreadLocal`, which
+You can annotate with :

+* `@SharedImmutable`, which will make them globally available but frozen.
-will give each thread its own mutable copy.
+* `@ThreadLocal`, which will give each thread its own mutable copy.

 This rule applies to global properties with backing fields.
 Computed properties and global functions do not have the main
 thread restriction.

-## Concurrency in practice
+## Current and future models

 Kotlin/Native's concurrency rules will require some adjustment in architecture design, but with the help of libraries and
-some new best practices, day to day development is basically unaffected.
+ new best practices, day to day development is basically unaffected.
 In fact, adhering to Kotlin/Native's rules with
-multiplatform code, will result in safer concurrency across the application.
-Thread confinement is a common technique
+multiplatform code, will result in safer concurrency across the KMM application.
-for concurrency management.
-As mentioned above, modern UI frameworks tend to enforce a _main thread_ rule for modifying the UI.

-For applications that are written entirely in Kotlin/Native, you'll almost certainly use a concurrency library which will
-automate most of the freezing of state and scheduling of work across threads.
-You'll need to be aware of frozen state
-and how to debug issues as they arise, but having a single model will make the situation somewhat simpler.

-For shared multiplatform code, there will be multiple platform targets, with different state rules.
-For native targets,
+In the KMM application, you have Android and iOS targets with different state rules.
+Some teams, generally with
-there are general integration patterns emerging.
-Some teams, generally with larger applications, are sharing code for
-very specific functionality, and often managing concurrency in the host platform.
-This will require explicit freezing of
+larger applications, are sharing code for very specific functionality, and often managing concurrency in the host platform.
-state returned from Kotlin, but otherwise is straghtforward.
+This will require explicit freezing of state returned from Kotlin, but otherwise is straghtforward.

 A more extensive model, where concurrency is managed in Kotlin
 and the host is communicating on its main thread to shared code, is simpler from the state management perspective.
-Concurrency libraries, like `kotlinx.coroutines`, will help automate freezing.
+Concurrency libraries, like [`kotlinx.coroutines`](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html), will help automate freezing.
 You'll also be able to leverage the power
 of coroutines in your code, and gain more efficiencies by sharing more code.

-Adopting these rules and patterns will improve the safety of concurrent code for all of your target platforms.
+However, the current Kotlin/Native concurrency model has a number of deficiencies.
+For example, mobile developers are used to freely
+share their objects between threads, and they have already developed a number of approaches and architectural patterns to
+avoid data races while doing so.
+It is possible to write efficient applications that do not block the main thread using
+Kotlin/Native, but the ability to do so comes with a steep learning curve.

+That's why we are working on the new memory manager and concurrency model for Kotlin/Native that will help us remove these
+drawbacks.
+Learn more on [what we are doing in this direction](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap/).

+_We'd like to thank the Touchlab team for helping us write this article._